siraben/ti84-forth/README.md

 ```
 ### Mac/Linux
 - [spasm-ng Z80 assembler](https://github.com/alberthdev/spasm-ng)
-  - If you're on a Mac you will need to install `openssl` as a
+  - If you're on a Mac, you will need to install `openssl` as a
     dependency, for instance on Homebrew:
 ```shell
 brew install openssl